 Don’t see what you’re looking for?
 TELL US WHAT IT IS!

-This page is designed to be a single place music educators can turn to when they want to explore ideas, teaching tips, and product information.
-We offer exclusive and curated material from national and local experts.
+Launched in October 2018, we now are up to 98 postings and counting!
+The Nottelmann Blog is a single place that music educators can turn to when they want to explore ideas, teaching tips, and product information.
+We offer both exclusive and curated material from national and local experts.
 Fresh and updated regularly, discover articles, interviews, podcasts, informational videos, and more, searchable by category, title, topic, and contributor.
-Visit here often for brand new content.
+Visit here often for brand new content!
+NOTE: the page order of our posts is NOT dependent on the most recent date, but is rotated often depending on the school-related season.

 Katie Wardrobe, Midnight Music – Considerations for music teachers – There are already a number of articles and tutorials written which go into the details of the options for displaying your iPad on a data projector or IWB to students during class time.
 I want to talk about the options from the point of view of the music teacher.
 What works […]MORE